To support Doorways’ Children’s Services, donate now to the Virginia McCaffrey Fund for Children.

 We focus on the unique needs of children, both as individuals and as members of a family unit.

-To meet these needs, we have two full-time, bilingual Children’s Counselors who work one-on-one with children residing in our shelters and supportive housing program.
+To meet these needs, Children’s Counselors who work one-on-one with children residing in our shelters and supportive housing program.
 These professionals are trained in trauma-informed care and are certified to work with children.

 Based on our approach, and our belief that each family knows their story best, our Children’s Services team works to connect and establish a trusting relationship with each parent and each child, putting together individual and collective efforts, and providing them the support and guidance they need to succeed and thrive.